 Concepts and Terms

-This chapter describes various terms and concepts that are used when working with the Service Control Management Suite (SCMS) Service Control Engine (SCE) Subscriber Application Programming Interface (API).
+This chapter describes the various terms and concepts related to working with the Cisco Service Control Management Suite (SCMS) Service Control Engine (SCE) Subscriber application programming interface (API).

 A subscriber is one of the fundamental entities in the Service Control Application for Broadband